Turkey coup plots: Major suspects

 He has been described as "the number one suspect" and was found guilty of orchestrating an internet campaign to discredit the AK party.
 He was arrested in August 2011.

 General Cetin Dogan

 Another former First Army commander, in 2003 Gen Dogan hosted at his headquarters a war simulation workshop, alleged to be a dress rehearsal for a coup and forming the basis of the so-called "Sledgehammer" case.
 He maintained that the workshop was aimed at preventing a hypothetical situation involving political unrest.

 He was also accused of preparing documents related to Sledgehammer.
 He was arrested in July 2010 and in September 2012 he was sentenced to 20 years in jail for plotting a coup.

 Admiral Ozden Ornek

-Former navy chief (2003-05) Adm Ornek is alleged to have written a diary containing action plans for three coups that were being prepared.
+Adm Ornek, who was navy chief between 2003 and 2005, is alleged to have written a diary containing action plans for three coups that were being prepared.

 The diary was published by a magazine in 2007, which was subsequently closed down by military prosecutors.
 He maintains that the diary was a forgery.